JA-H/Project_Euler_Programs/README.md

 # Project_Euler_Programs
-Programs used to solve Project Euler problems.
+A collection of short Python scripts used to solve Project Euler problems.